 Both negotiating teams tentatively agreed upon the faculty contract on July 23, more than a month before the expiration of the current labor contract.
 This is the first time in the history of negotiated faculty contracts at the College that approval occurred before the expiration of the current contract.

 Both negotiating teams contributed to this mutual success through the fostering of common goals and collegial interactions at the table, based on respect for the concerns and positions of all stakeholders.
-“The conversation was always polite and respectful,” said Cindy Allen, vice president for administration and talent development.
+“The conversation was always polite and respectful,” said Cindy Allen, Senior Vice President/Chief Operating Officer.

 “Negotiation is always hard work when so many interests are represented, but working with teams — not just across from them at a table — allows us to be efficient and effective,” said Associate Professor Alana Tuckey, president of the Jackson College Faculty Association.